YottaDB/YDBDoc/ProgGuide/errproc.rst

 $ZSTATUS Content
 ++++++++++++++++++

 $ZSTATUS contains a string value specifying the error condition code and location of the last exception condition that occurred during routine execution.
-For further details, see `$ZStatus <./isv.html#zstatus>`_.
+For further details, see :ref:`zstatus-isv`.

 +++++++++++++++++++++++
 $ZERROR and $ZYERROR